Safeyoka language: Phonology

+Safeyoka is also tonal, distinguishing between high and low tone.

 Grammar

 Subject Personal Pronouns

 In the term stem of Ampale outlines, the object person affixes are included in them.
 Class 2 verb roots, /put/ and /kill/, they occur immediately following the root.
 Other verb roots immediately come before the root.
 Object person affixes include:

 Sentence Structure

 The Ampale language classifies with the Wojokeso dialect of the Angan language stock.
 According to B.A Hooley and K.A.
 McElhanon, the language is referred to as the "Languages of the Morobe District - New Guinea".
 The sentence types of the Wojokeso are pattern types.
 On non-final verbs, the Wojokeso links clauses together by the means of affixes or clitics.

 Simple

 The simple sentence formula is "+ Base: General Clause/Elliptical Clause + Terminal: Final Intonation."
 The sentence is explained by a single base and final intonation.
 In other words, the single base is expounded by the general clause.
 Single base moods include: Indicative, Interrogative, Dubitative, Information interrogative, Avolitional, and Exclamatory.